openintegrationhub/openintegrationhub.github.io/docs/5 - Services/DispatcherService.md

 The Dispatcher Service is responsible for routing messages between individual connector flows.
 This allows for the exchange of data in a centralized fashion via the Hub & Spoke model.

+This service, an additional service and therefore in its own repository.

 [API Reference](http://dispatcher-service.openintegrationhub.com/api-docs/){: .btn .fs-5 .mb-4 .mb-md-0 }
-[Implementation](https://github.com/openintegrationhub/openintegrationhub/tree/master/services/dispatcher-service){: .btn .fs-5 .mb-4 .mb-md-0 }
+[Implementation](https://github.com/openintegrationhub/dispatcher-service){: .btn .fs-5 .mb-4 .mb-md-0 }

 <!-- [Service File](){: .btn .fs-5 .mb-4 .mb-md-0 } -->